djaumann/test-repo-3d-mag/doc/getting_started.rst

 What's next?
 ------------

 This was only one of the available library examples - `check out the others! <>`_.
-The other examples will show much more of the sensor available functionality.
+The other examples will show much more of the sensor's available functionality.
 If you need more details about the library functions check out the `API reference section <>`_ of this documentation.

 .. |TM| replace:: XENSIV™ 3D Magnetic Sensors TLx493D